 Missional Community Groups

-The main thrust of what we do as a church happens within the context of our missional Community Groups.
+The main thrust of what we do as a church happens within the context of our Missional Community Groups.
 Each group is led by mature Christian people who have a desire to see the people in their group grow in their faith in Christ.
+These leaders are equipped for their role by pastors, and answer to the Elders.

 Working alongside the Lead Pastor is a team of staff who have various roles and responsibilities within the life of the church to lead, train and equip people for ministry.